 Sure Start assists qualified preschool-age military children living overseas.
 To qualify, your child needs to turn 4 years old by Sept.
 1 of the enrolling school year and be a command-sponsored dependent.

-Additional selection criteria may apply:
+Additional selection criteria for student enrollment may apply:

 - Lives in a single-parent household

 - Had a low birth weight